 1. Everybody should develop virtue — it’s the meaning of the word.
 That’s why, if a list of virtues can’t answer the question, “Why these and not others?” it simply tell us what we already know.
 Here is a list of virtues.
 Yes — people should develop them.

-(2) Everybody should develop these six virtues because they are the ingredients of all others.
-It’s like they are the ingredients of a cake.
+2. Everybody should develop these six virtues because they are the ingredients of all others.
+Baking a cake is an apt metaphor.
 You can have flour, salt, milk, and eggs without a cake, but you cannot have a cake without flour, salt, milk and eggs.
-With virtues, you can have understanding, imagination, and strength without patience, but you cannot have virtuous patience without understanding, imagination, and strength.
+Similarly, with the virtue of patience, you can have understanding, imagination, and strength without necessarily having patience, but you cannot have virtuous patience without understanding, imagination, and strength.
 All virtues are combination of these six.

-1. nominate a virtue that is not a combination of these six.
+Please comment with your definition of the educated person, or nominate a virtue that is not a combination of these six.

 Or read and comment on blogs.
-Peruse blogs by picking a category and scrolling down to check headlines.
+Peruse blogs by picking a category and scrolling down to check the headlines.